- General public

 Tuesday to Sunday: included in full-access ticket.
 More information

-May 2021 the Museo Nacional Thyssen-Bornemisza and Thyssen-Bornemisza Art Contemporary are presenting an exhibition on the Swiss artist Claudia Comte (born 1983).
-It will bring together a series of sculptures carved with a chainsaw that have been specially commissioned for this event.
+The Museo Nacional Thyssen-Bornemisza and Thyssen-Bornemisza Art Contemporary are presenting an exhibition on the Swiss artist Claudia Comte (born 1983).
+It brings together a series of sculptures carved with a chainsaw that have been specially commissioned for this event.
 The artist found the wood from endemic species during her residency at the interdisciplinary and collaborative programme offered by TBA21-Academy and Alligator Head Foundation at their space in Port Antonio (Jamaica).
+Through her contact with TBA21 Academy —passionate about researching the Oceans— Comte understood corals as complex beings that play a key role in the production of the Earth’s oxygen.
+Their extinction is having a deep impact on planetary life.